... to introduce to you this hereditary society that acknowledges, confirms, and records the existence of our early Shenandoah Valley Ancestors.

 As a genealogist who appreciates our fore-founders’ contributions to the Valley, I am pleased to create an online genealogical, educational and historical assemblage of records of the early Shenandoah Valley FIRST SETTLERS in the 18th century.

-You are invited to join First Settlers of the Shenandoah Valley if you have a direct ancestor that can be documented as arriving in the Shenandoah Valley
+You are invited to join First Settlers of the Shenandoah Valley if you have a direct ancestor that can be documented as having arrived in the Shenandoah Valley

 prior to 31 December 1799.
 A copy of a previous society application such as the DAR, Colonial Dames, etc. may be used as proof.
-Upon approval by the Genealogist General, current applicants will receive a stunning commission-designed, colorful certificate with your name beautifully hand-lettered denoting you as a CHARTER MEMBER.
-The first 100 approved applicants will be noted as ORGANIZING CHARTER MEMBERS.
-Fees will be at a reduced price during the Charter period- $50.
-This fee includes an online application and instruction sheet, genealogist fee, a single mailed certificate, and your ancestor listed among the FIRST SETTLERS on the official website.
+Upon approval by the Genealogist General, current applicants will receive a stunning commission-designed, colorful certificate denoting you as a CHARTER MEMBER.
+The first 100 approved applicants were noted as ORGANIZING CHARTER MEMBERS.
+Application Fees are at a reduced price during this Charter period of $70.
+See the online application and instruction sheet for convenience; then upon approval, you will receive a Welcome Letter, a beautiful certificate mailed, and your ancestor listed among the FIRST SETTLERS on the official website.

 If you have an early ancestor who resided in The Valley of the Daughter of the Stars, he or she is most deserving to be included in First Settlers of the Shenandoah Valley ancestry.
 For an application please click here to contact me via email.